linkerd/website/linkerd.io/content/2/cli/_index.md

   weight = 7
 +++

-The Linkerd CLI is the primary way to interact with Linkerd.
-It can install the control plane to your cluster, add the proxy to your service and provide detailed metrics for how your service is performing.
+The Linkerd CLI, or command-line interface, is one of the primary ways to interact with Linkerd.
+It can be used to install the control plane to your cluster, to add the data plane proxies to your service, to view detailed metrics for how your services are performing, and more.

-As reference, check out the commands below:
+The Linkerd CLI contains several subcommands, documented below:

 {{% sectiontoc "cli" %}}